amuradyan/pleajure/Captains Log/Initial toughts.md

 Note that the *conventional* syntax can be used for strings.

-The *value* is interpreted as an object if it contains only entries.
+The *value* is interpreted as an object if it is a list of entries.

 ```scheme
 (balance